keikumata/blockchain/blockchain-workbench/faq/troubleshooting.md

 ##### "Error while estimating gas.
 Exception Invalid params: Invalid hex: Invalid character '_' at position ..."
 This error comes from the usage of [libraries](https://solidity.readthedocs.io/en/v0.4.21/contracts.html#libraries).
 We do not support libraries in the current version of Workbench.
 Please move the functions from the library into your contract.

-##### "Input string was not in a correct format."
+##### "<...> could not be parsed into <...>"
 This error is usually due to a parsing error of the messaging input.
-Most commonly, this occurs when the parameter is a string that represents a float (ex.
-"1.55").
-We do not support floats.
-Please convert your input to an integer value (ex.
-"2").
+For example, if the error was "12.3 could not be parsed into uint256.", it means that you are supplying a float instead of the expected int.
+We do not support floats - please convert your input to an integer value (ex.
+"12").

+##### "<...> could not be parsed into <...>.
+Parameter length exceeded the maximum number of bits for the field: <..>.
+Actual Length: <...>"
+This error means that the int value you passed in is too large for the specified parameter type.
+For example, if the parameter expects a uint8, any number greater than 255 would overflow, causing this error.
+Please fix the input to fit the parameter type or change the parameter type.